Reporting best practices

 - Select the proper Tags and Event Rules.
 If you select more users or event rules than needed, then when the system processes the data it will be including information that you don't need.
 This isn't efficient and data processing will take longer.

 - Time periods that include the current day will take longer since new data will have to be processed.

 - Hide parameters that the user doesn't need to change.
 It will avoid unnecessarily “testing” that might end up queuing reports.

 - Scheduling larger reports to send via email helps improve performance.

-Whenever we want to generate a report, the data related to that report will need to be processed.
+Whenever we generate a report, the data related to that report must be processed.
 When we save a new report template on an application, the data related to that report (for the specific parameters we have selected) will be processed automatically every night.
 This lets the report be generated immediately.

-For example, if we save an Event Rule report like the one on the picture above, then the data for the users that belong to Fleet A will be processed for the Speeding event rule.
+For example, if we save an Event Rule report with parameters for the speeding event rule and Fleet A, then the data for the users that belong to Fleet A will be processed overnight for the Speeding event rule.
 When we generate the report, it will take less time to be delivered.

-The data also will be ready for other reports using the same information like for example Event Rule Total report EV1001.
+The data also will be ready for other reports using the same information - for example, Event Rule Total report EV1001.

 It must be taken into account that when a report is saved, the data will be processed from the next day onwards.
 So if we generate a report requesting information that includes earlier dates than today, that data will need to be processed.